 The combination of these four factors has given birth to a time where consumer insights are blended with product innovations to make fintech consumer lending a lot more inclusive.
-In addition to serving only the high credit-worthy consumers, the future of credit industry is now powered to involve consumer segments with low credit history (low-income households, students, freelancers, etc.).
+In addition to serving only the high credit-worthy consumers, the future of financial services is now powered to involve consumer segments with low credit history (low-income households, students, freelancers, etc.).

-The digital lending landscape has grown to an extent that it can now be categorized into three sectors –
+The digital lending landscape has grown to an extent that it can now be categorized into two sectors –

-The ultimate aim of the technology-induced digitalization innovations happening in the sector – across the three subsets – is to digitize the entire customer journey (from KYC to reporting) at speed and at scale at a level where the traditional lending system could never reach.
+The ultimate aim of the technology-induced digitalization happening in the sector – across the three subsets – is to digitize the entire customer journey (from KYC to reporting) at speed and at a level where the traditional lending system could never reach.

-1. A new way of vetting applicants have come on the surface
+1. A new way of vetting applicants has come to the surface

 New credit mechanisms are building on the proposition that traditional ways of applicants’ approval on the basis of FICO credit score is an incomplete sign of applicants’ creditworthiness.

-By using artificial intelligence, new models are being developed.
+By integrating artificial intelligence, new models are being developed.
 These models factor in information surrounding thousands of data points like employment history, education details, and spending habits to verify if an applicant will be able to clear the debts on time.
-On the basis of these insights, a new credit score is coming to the surface as the future of consumer lending.
+On the basis of these insights, a new credit score mechanism is coming to the surface as the future of lending.

 2. AI-backed strategy and sales streamlining

-Digital lenders have started asking their partnered fintech app development companies to use machine learning for enhancing loans by making underwriting decisions.
+Digital lenders have started asking their partnered fintech app development companies to use machine learning and AI in banking for enhancing loan experience by making underwriting decisions.
 The algorithms can help validate if the applicants are telling the truth about their income level.